x27/CFT/README.md

 Licenses for unlocking Hytera BP and Motorola BP keys are currently available.

-For obvious reasons, I would like to remain anonymous, so payments are only accepted in cryptocurrency
+For obvious reasons, I would like to remain anonymous, so payments are only accepted in cryptocurrency or via intermediary's PayPal

 #### Crypto payment